Police 'executed' Black man in North Carolina shooting, lawyers say | Law-Order

 The shooting last Wednesday, a day after former Minneapolis police officer Derek Chauvin was convicted of murdering George Floyd after a highly publicized trial, has so far led to small, peaceful protests in Elizabeth City, whose population of roughly 18,000 is half African American.
 But the city, which serves as the seat of Pasquotank County, had declared a state of emergency before showing the video to the family, anticipating it could trigger unrest.

+"This tragic incident was quick and over in less than 30 seconds and body cameras are shaky and sometimes hard to decipher.
+They only tell part of the story," Wooten said in a video posted on social media on Monday along with Fogg.
 The death certificate indicated Brown died of a gunshot wound to the head, according to CNN.
-'SNIPPET'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)